 A. Yes.
 Under the Pennsylvania Wage Payment and Collection Law, employees must be paid on regular paydays.
 It is not permissible to withhold or delay pay as punishment.
-Instead, you can discipline the employee by following a process of(or whatever process is set forth in your employee handbook or policies, if applicable)—which often takes the form of counseling, followed by a written warning, followed by probation/suspension and finally, termination of employment.
+Instead, you can discipline the employee by following a process of(or whatever process is set forth in your or policies, if applicable)—which often takes the form of counseling, followed by a written warning, followed by probation/suspension and finally, termination of employment.

 - How to Fire an Employee the Legal Way: 6 Termination Guidelines